wso2/docs-is/en/docs/setup/migration-guide.md

     If you recieve an error due to missing
     `               SYSTOOLSPACE              ` or
     `               SYSTOOLSTMPSPACE              ` tablespaces, create
-    these tablespaces manually using the following script prior to executing the stored procedure given above.
+    those tablespaces manually using the following script prior to executing the stored procedure given above.
 For more information, see [SYSTOOLSPACE and SYSTOOLSTMPSPACE table
     spaces](https://www.ibm.com/support/knowledgecenter/en/SSEPGG_10.5.0/com.ibm.db2.luw.admin.gui.doc/doc/c0023713.html)